travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 ```

 To completely disable this setting, set the value to 0.
 Then
-resources will be used as needed, which means a single job can for
+resources will be used as needed, which means a single job can be for
-example use all CPU cores.
+example, use all CPU cores.

 ```sh
 export TRAVIS_WORKER_DOCKER_CPUS=0